 This concept is popular in cities like Denver and Albuquerque, and now Colorado Springs.
 The atmosphere is warm and friendly, you can visit with or make new friends around the outdoor fire pits or in the large dining room.
 Give Coati a visit, we think it will quickly make your favorites list.

 Bon Pet Supply has been a fixture in the Bon Shopping Center since 2012.
 They carry a wide variety of pet foods, treats, toys, and supplements.
 The staff is extremely knowledgeable, helpful, and friendly.

 Bon pet supply was an early purveyor of CBD for pets which we hear from owners of older pets really helps ease the aches and pains these animals can feel.

-Wild Goose has a private meeting room (the nest) available to groups of 10 or less.
+Wild Goose has a private meeting room (the nest) available to groups of 10 or fewer.
 Complete with fast internet, flat-screen TV for presentations, and an exterior door for private access.

 The park also provides access to both The Midland Trail and The Pikes Peak Greenway Trail.
 The park is also home to The “Julie Penrose Fountain”.

 Designed by David Barber and Bill Burgess, this sculptural fountain represents the life-giving movement of water between the atmosphere and the earth.

 Access to this park is a little difficult but once you get there, you’ll find plenty of parking and lots to do!